VP Harris Laughs When Asked Why She Hasn't Visited Southern Border

 Harris’ trip, which will include a visit to Mexico, is intended to identify “the reason people are arriving at our border” and strengthen diplomatic ties with Latin America.

-Politico said Harris also will participate in roundtable discussions with Mexican women entrepreneurs and labor leaders.
+Politico reported Harris also will participate in roundtable discussions with Mexican women entrepreneurs and labor leaders.